sujoysenmyself/wordpress_plugin_social_media_icon_float/README.md

 ![3](https://github.com/sujoysenmyself/wordpress_plugin_social_media_icon_float/assets/26877224/75220419-63a3-4213-84c1-4ecbbfe348df)

-Below are the screenshot how this plugin will look likes.
+Below are the screenshots how this plugin will look likes.

 If we choose Icon Shape = Normal